cosminbucur/upskill-project2/README.md

 # Final project

-Scenario - Weatherlady
+Scenario - WeatherLady

 ## Brief description of the system

 As part of the project, a system should be created to collect data from one or preferably two weather services and provide the average (the result should be a given weather value calculated as the arithmetic average of the results returned by each service) values calculated on the basis of the responses returned.
-The system should be constructed using two micorservices:
+The system should be constructed using two microservices:

 microservice #1 - which will be responsible for fetching the data from external services

-microserivce #2 - which will be reponsible for calculating weather metrics based on the microservice #1 responses
+microservice #2 - which will be responsible for calculating weather metrics based on the microservice #1 responses

 ## Main system functions